What is DIFC Foundation?

 - The Beneficiaries – this can be an individual, group, or entity appointed by the Founder who will benefit from the assets held by the Foundation.

 - The Guardian – Must ensure the Council follows the requirements of the Charter and regulations.
 This supervisory role ensures that the Council acts in good faith and in the best interests of beneficiaries.

 DIFC Foundation Documentation:

 - By-laws – They define the various functions and duties of the Council.
-This can include the appointment/removal of the Guardian for example.
+This is a document

 Registering a Foundation in DIFC:

 As a DIFC Foundation must have a registered office in the DIFC, TWS can provide Registered Agent services (being a ‘Qualified Person’) when appointed as the Registered Agent of a DIFC Foundation as we are licensed with the DIFC and have an office in the DIFC.
 As an appointed registered agent, we can:

 - Register the Foundation and provide the registered address of a DIFC Foundation

 - Prepare the incorporation documentation of a Foundation